whynotcapcut/petition/README.md

 - In the txt, write this:
   - Username: yourGitHubHandle
   - Email: your.email@example.com
-  - Preferred Alternative: [name of editing app or platform]
+  - Preferred Alternative: [name of preferred editing app or platform]
 - Before commiting your changes to your txt file, make sure to select "Create a new branch and start a pull request" instead of "Commit directly to the main branch"
 - This will send a pull request to this repo, and your txt file will be here once your pull request is merged.